What is Placenta Previa?

 - Acupuncture – Acupuncture treatments are quite successful in minor cases of previa.
 Your practitioner will recommend a schedule of acupuncture sessions to treat your individual condition.
 Du 20 is the key acupuncture point for treating placenta previa.
 Located at the very top of the head, and it’s very effective at raising Qi.

 In my own acupuncture practice, I’ve treated many moms with placenta previa.
-In nearly all cases of partial previa, the condition resolved itself while the patients were undergoing regular weekly acupuncture taking herbs daily.
+In nearly all cases of partial previa, the condition resolved itself while the patients were undergoing regular weekly acupuncture and taking herbs daily.
 In more pronounced cases where the placenta was too low lying to resolve, treatment helped to improve the patients’ underlying imbalances which seemed to improved their overall health and sense of wellbeing.